open-oni/open-oni/docs/install/docker.md

 vim docker-compose.override.yml
 ```

 Now, boot up the app.
-Initially, this may take quite some time, but is all goes well in the future it should be fairly rapid:
+Initially, this may take quite some time, but if all goes well in the future it should be fairly rapid:

 ```bash
 docker-compose up